-Greensand project: The primary aim of the Greensand project is to store between 0.5 and 1.5 Mt of CO2 securely and permanently by cessful pilot for CO2 storage in 2022 making Greensand the first operational large-scale CO2 storage project in in Denmark.
-The captured CO2 is coming from the INEOS oxide factory in Belgium.
+Greensand project: The primary aim of the Greensand project is to store between 0.5 and 1.5 Mt of CO_2 securely and permanently by 2025 and up to 8 million tonnes annually from 2030 in the INEOS-operated Siri area.82 The project partnership has carried out a successful pilot for CO_2 storage in 2022 making Greensand the first operational large-scale CO_2 storage project in in Denmark.
+The captured CO_2 is coming from the INEOS oxide factory in Belgium.
 After liquefaction, it is transported via specialised containers to the Nini West platform in the North Sea via ship.
-At this location, the CO2 is pumped into the underground through a dedicated well specifically designed for CO2 injection.
-The CO2 is being injected 1,800 meters beneath the seabed into a sandstone reservoir for permanent storage.
+At this location, the CO_2 is pumped into the underground through a dedicated well specifically designed for CO_2 injection.
+The CO_2 is being injected 1,800 meters beneath the seabed into a sand-stone reservoir for permanent storage.

-Bifrost project: Project Bifrost is aiming to establish a permanent offshore storage site for CO2 owned by TotalEnergies, Noreco, Nordsøfonden (comprising offshore fields and associated facilities) and Ørsted (comprising pipelines).
-The objective is to sequester 3 million tonnes per annum of CO_o around the Harald gas field, situated over 200 km from the Jutland coast.
-The Bifrost project also covers the development of an offshore floating unit serving as an intermediate storage and injection facility, facilitating the transport of CO2 via ship.
-Furthermore, the project will repurpose existing gas pipelines for the transportation of CO2 from shore.
-In addition to infrastructure development, Bifrost will advance monitoring technologies, protocols, and understanding of the socio-economic aspects associated with CCS deployment.77
+Bifrost project: Project Bifrost is aiming to establish a permanent offshore storage site for CO_2 owned by TotalEnergies, Noreco, Nordsøfonden (comprising offshore fields and associated facilities) and Ørsted (comprising pipelines).
+The objective is to sequester 3 million tonnes per annum of CO_2 around the Harald gas field, situated over 200 km from the Jutland coast.
+The Bifrost project also covers the development of an offshore floating unit serving as an intermediate storage and injection facility, facilitating the transport of CO_2 via ship.
+Furthermore, the project will repurpose existing gas pipelines for the transportation of CO_2 from shore.
+In addition to infrastructure development, Bifrost will advance monitoring technologies, protocols, and understanding of the socio-economic aspects associated with CCS deployment.83

-Onshore storage

-Figure 19: Danish CO, storage licensing map
+Onshore storage Figure 19: Danish CO2 storage licensing map

-Denmark is currently tendering exploration licences for geological storage of CO2 within designated areas encompassing Gassum, Havnsø, Rødby, Stenlille and Thorning.
+Denmark is currently tendering exploration licences for geological storage of CO_2 within designated areas encompassing Gassum, Havnsø, Rødby, Stenlille and Thorning.
 Prior to the licencing round, a strategic environmental assessment has been conducted to ensure environmentally responsible storage practices.